 In general, my curiosity lies in clinical supervision, therapist variables contributing to increased treatment efficacy, change-mechanisms, and metacognitive therapy.

-Alongside my PhD-project, I've been involved in research about how to use artificial intelligence (NLP) in qualitative psychotherapy research.
+Alongside my PhD-project, I've been involved in research about how to use artificial intelligence (NLP) in qualitative psychotherapy research as well as a clinical study investigating the effects Metacognitive Therapy (MCT) in a group format for treating anxiety and depression in a naturalistic setting in an outpatient psychiatric clinic.

 At the Centre for Psychiatry Research at Karolinska Institutet, I teach at the psychotherapist program.
 This involves teaching psychological treatments for depression and anxiety disorders and topics concerning my own research.
 I also supervise a theses for a MSc student and supervise students from Karolinska Institutet and Stockholms University in their clinical trainee programs.